typhoon26/VolCasesTool/README.md

 #### 📥 Input Format

-The tool accepts input in the form of an `.xlsx` file containing **live streaming volatility data**.
+The tool accepts input in the form of an `.xlsx` file containing **live streaming volatility data**, as well as positions and SoD from a Server Generated Json file.